-I particularly hope you have boxes of Trefoils Shortbread Cookies left, because this is a fantastic way to dress them up.
-Enrobed in chewy, chocolatey layers the tender shortbread cookies are transformed into delectable candy.
+I hope you have boxes of Girl Scouts Trefoils Shortbread Cookies stashed away in your pantry or freezer, because this is a fantastic way to dress them up!

 This Trefoils Toffee & Chocolate Bark with Toasted Almonds is a great bite-size treat to keep at home, but if you are willing to give it away you will find yourself with legions of adoring, hungry fans.

 The recipe is below, and here are a few more decadent treats to whip up this week: